 Dental Implant Placement

 Replacing missing teeth is essential for restoring the functions of your mouth as well as the appearance of your smile.
 Today, the most popular treatment available is dental implants.
-Dental implants involve the surgical implantation of small titanium posts into your jawbone.
+Dental implants involve the surgical implantation of small titanium posts into your jawbone, however other materials may be used for the posts as well.
 Your bone gradually fuses to the posts, stabilizing them in your jaw in a process called osseointegration.
 Once you have fully healed, the posts can provide secure support for your final restorations, or ceramic crowns.
 At Pacific Modern Dentistry, we provide this revolutionary treatment to meet several different needs.
-Here is what you can expect during the dental implant placement process.
+Here is what you can expect during the Dental Implant placement process.

 The First Step: Your Initial Consultation